pwoodworth-jefcoats/DVSmentorship/README.md

 Hopefully there will also be a cool mapping project using leaflet (details TBD).

+Some updates from working on the CV project:

+* Closeread appears not to like headings that start with the letter _c_.
+Strange.
+I've asked a question about it on GitHub to try to determine whether it's a bug or my error.
+Until then, I'll use creative headings.
+Sigh...
+* It doesn't look like ggiraph and treemapify work together:
+> Error in `geom_treemap_interactive()`:
+> ! could not find function "geom_treemap_interactive"
+This is a bummer because I like treemaps.
+I guess it's a good motivator to find some alternatives.

 This ReadMe will be updated as things come together.